 At its simplest level, Chinese Medicine is focused on balancing Yin and Yang.
-Acupressure is a technique often used within meridian massage.
+Acupressure is a technique often used within Meridian Massage.

-In the course of a twenty four day, we have day time (Yang), and night time (Yin).
+In the course of a twenty four hour day, we have day time (Yang), and night time (Yin).
 All the moments within this cycle are mixtures of Yin and Yang.
-Noon time, when the Sun is the highest is the most Yang time of the cycle when compared to midnight, the darkest most Yin time.
+Noon is when the Sun is the highest and is the most Yang time of the cycle when compared to midnight, the darkest most Yin time.
 Notice that Yin and Yang, noon and midnight, are known in relationship to one another.
 Taken together, the movement and relative relationship of Yin and Yang create the balance of the twenty four hour cycle.

-Because Yin and Yang are the basis for all creation, Yin and Yang are the basis of human life.
+Because Yin and Yang are the basis of all creation, Yin and Yang are therefore the basis of human life.
 Chinese Medicine recognizes Yin and Yang as the elements of Fire and Water.
-The relative balance of Fire and Water in the body gives rise to our experience of our body temperature, energy, metabolism, sexual desire, moods, appetite, immune function, and more.
+The relative balance of Fire and Water in the body gives rise to the experience of our body temperature, energy, metabolism, sexual desire, moods, appetite, immune function, and more.
 A simple description of health could be a harmonious balance of Yin and Yang.
 Any form of massage therapy can support the balance of Yin and Yang.

 Where is Fire in the human body?

-The acupressure points used will therefore be located on the Heart Meridian, which is located on both arms and hands.
-The acupressure point Heart 7 is located on the palm surface (anterior) surface of ulnar (pinky) side of the wrist crease.
+The acupressure points used will, therefore, be located on the Heart meridian, which is located on both arms and hands.
+The acupressure point Heart 7 is located on the palm surface (anterior) of the ulnar (pinky) side of the wrist crease.

 Where is Water in the human body?

-The acupressure points used will therefore be located on the Kidney Meridian, which is located on the abdomen, chest, and both legs and feet.
-The acupressure point Kidney 3 is located on the medial surface of the ankle between the medial malleolus and the Achille’s Tendon.
+The acupressure points used will, therefore, be located on the Kidney meridian, which is located on the abdomen, chest, and both legs and feet.
+The acupressure point Kidney 3 is located on the medial surface of the ankle between the medial malleolus and the Achilles Tendon.

-2. REN 17 is located in the center sternum (breast bone) at the level of the fourth rib.
-This point is located very close to the heart itself, and has a powerful effect on calming the heart.
-Holding these acupressure points at the same time helps the Fire and Water of the body to return to a more balanced relationship.
+2. REN 17 is located on the center of the sternum (breast bone) at the level of the fourth rib.
+This point is located very close to the heart itself and has a powerful effect on calming the heart.
+Holding these acupressure points at the same time helps the Fire and Water of the body return to a more balanced relationship.
 Gently apply one or two fingers to these points and hold for at least three breaths.

-Watch my video demonstration of this session:
+Watch a video demonstration of this session: